-COMMUNITY USE OF SCHOOL FACILITIES (Equal Access)
+COMMUNITY USE OF SCHOOL PREMISES (Equal Access)

-Although the basic purpose of public school facilities is to provide the youth of the community a sound educational program, the complete function of education is not achieved until the school facilities are made to serve the entire community.
-To accomplish this objective, the Board shall, upon payment of the prescribed fee and subject to the requirements of applicable procedures, permit the use of school facilities for auxiliary, educational, recreational, cultural, civic, social, religious or other Board-approved purposes.
+Although the basic purpose of public school premises is to provide the youth of the community a sound educational program, the complete function of education is not achieved until the school premises are made to serve the entire community.
+To accomplish this objective, when school premises are not in use for school purposes, the Board shall, upon payment of the prescribed fee and subject to the requirements of applicable regulations, permit the use of school premises for auxiliary, educational, recreational, cultural, civic, social, religious or other Board-approved purposes.